Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 Airports feel like the perfect place for restaurant chains to thrive.
 Travelers rush through terminals with limited time, limited choices, and a willingness to pay more for convenience.
 Yet investors often assume that high traffic automatically means high returns.

 The real challenge is that airport restaurants operate under a different business model than street locations, and this model can change how profits flow back to shareholders.
 The question is simple: if airports are packed with customers, why don’t all restaurant stocks with airport exposure outperform?
-The answer takes time to uncover, and it sits at the center of how airport concessions actually work.

 Why Do Airport Restaurants Charge More Yet Keep Long Lines?